TIY-Houston-Front-End-Engineering/Course-Guide/Assignments/react-time-machine/README.md

 ## Requirements
 Using the React.js library, write a UI interface for a "time machine."
 The requirements for this interface are:
   - A readout showing the "current year."
-  - A button that will set the machine on a continuous path forward in time.
+  - A button that will set the machine on a continuous path forward in time, evidenced by an incrementing year counter.
   - A button that will stop the machine's progress.
-  - A button that will set the machine on a continuous path backward in time.
+  - A button that will set the machine on a continuous path backward in time, evidenced by a decrementing year counter.

 ## Hard Mode
   - When the user starts the machine on a path through the years, the progress should begin slow and accelerate with time, until the years are flying by in a blur.